By the end of this section, you will be able to:

 - Analyze some issues over which the states and federal government have contended

 Immigration and marriage equality have not been the subject of much contention between states and the federal government until recent decades.
-Before that, it was understood that the federal government handled immigration and states determined the legality of same-sex marriage.
+Before that, it was understood that the federal government handled immigration and states determined the legality of marriage, whether between people of different races or the same sex.
 This understanding of exclusive responsibilities has changed; today both levels of government play roles in these two policy areas.

-Immigration federalism describes the gradual movement of states into the immigration policy domain.56 Since the late 1990s, states have asserted a right to make immigration policy on the grounds that they are enforcing, not supplanting, the nation’s immigration laws, and they are exercising their jurisdictional authority by restricting illegal immigrants’ access to education, health care, and welfare benefits, areas that fall under the states’ responsibilities.
-In 2005, twenty-five states had enacted a total of thirty-nine laws related to immigration; by 2014, forty-three states and Washington, DC, had passed a total of 288 immigration-related laws and resolutions.57
+Immigration federalism describes the gradual movement of states into the immigration policy domain.58 Since the late 1990s, states have asserted a right to make immigration policy on the grounds that they are enforcing, not supplanting, the nation’s immigration laws, and they are exercising their jurisdictional authority by restricting undocumented immigrants’ access to education, health care, and welfare benefits, areas that fall under the states’ responsibilities.
+In 2005, twenty-five states had enacted a total of thirty-nine laws related to immigration; by 2014, forty-three states and Washington, DC, had passed a total of 288 immigration-related laws and resolutions.59 In 2020, thirty-two different states enacted a total of 206 new measures, including many related to COVID-19.60

 Arizona has been one of the states at the forefront of immigration federalism.
-In 2010, it passed Senate Bill 1070, which sought to make it so difficult for illegal immigrants to live in the state that they would return to their native country, a strategy referred to as “attrition by enforcement.”58 The federal government filed suit to block the Arizona law, contending that it conflicted with federal immigration laws.
-Arizona’s law has also divided society, because some groups, like the Tea Party movement, have supported its tough stance against illegal immigrants, while other groups have opposed it for humanitarian and human-rights reasons (Figure 3.15).
-According to a poll of Latino voters in the state by Arizona State University researchers, 81 percent opposed this bill.59
+In 2010, it passed Senate Bill 1070, which sought to make it so difficult for undocumented immigrants to live in the state that they would return to their native country, a strategy referred to as “attrition by enforcement.”61 The federal government filed suit to block the Arizona law, contending that it conflicted with federal immigration laws.
+Arizona’s law has also divided society, because some groups have supported its tough stance on immigrants, while other groups have opposed it for humanitarian and human-rights reasons (Figure 3.15).
+According to a poll of Latino voters in the state by Arizona State University researchers, 81 percent opposed this bill.62

 In 2012, in Arizona v.
-United States, the Supreme Court affirmed federal supremacy on immigration.60 The court struck down three of the four central provisions of the Arizona law—namely, those allowing police officers to arrest an undocumented immigrant without a warrant if they had probable cause to think he or she had committed a crime that could lead to deportation, making it a crime to seek a job without proper immigration papers, and making it a crime to be in Arizona without valid immigration papers.
-The court upheld the “show me your papers” provision, which authorizes police officers to check the immigration status of anyone they stop or arrest who they suspect is an illegal immigrant.61 However, in letting this provision stand, the court warned Arizona and other states with similar laws that they could face civil rights lawsuits if police officers applied it based on racial profiling.62 All in all, Justice Anthony Kennedy’s opinion embraced an expansive view of the U.S. government’s authority to regulate immigration and aliens, describing it as broad and undoubted.
+United States, the Supreme Court affirmed federal supremacy on immigration.63 The court struck down three of the four central provisions of the Arizona law—namely, those allowing police officers to arrest an undocumented immigrant without a warrant if they had probable cause to think the immigrant had committed a crime that could lead to deportation, making it a crime to seek a job without proper immigration documentation, and making it a crime to be in Arizona without valid immigration papers.
+The court upheld the “show me your papers” provision, which authorizes police officers to check the immigration status of anyone they stop or arrest who they suspect is an undocumented immigrant.64 However, in letting this provision stand, the court warned Arizona and other states with similar laws that they could face civil rights lawsuits if police officers applied it based on racial profiling.65 All in all, Justice Anthony Kennedy’s opinion embraced an expansive view of the U.S. government’s authority to regulate immigration, describing it as broad and undoubted.
 That authority derived from the legislative power of Congress to “establish a uniform Rule of Naturalization,” enumerated in the Constitution.
+During the COVID-19 pandemic, California moved in the opposite direction.
+The California Immigrant Resilience Fund led to the provision of $75 million for undocumented Californians not eligible for other COVID-19 programs.

 Edith Windsor: Icon of the Marriage Equality Movement